wavefrontHQ/docs/pages/doc/logging_log_browser.md

 ![An annotated screenshot of the Logs Browser.](images/logs_browser.png)

-* On the toolbar, you can set the time window and time zone for which you want to filter the logs.
+* From the toolbar, you can set the time zone and time window for which you want to filter the logs.
-* From the predefined **Source** and **All Tags** filters, you can select tag key-value pairs, which you want to include or exclude from the logs search result.
-The include and exclude filters that you select are added to the search bar.
+* From the predefined **Source** and **All Tags** filters, you can select tag key-value pairs that you want to include or exclude from the logs search results.
+The include and exclude filters that you select are added to the search query in the search bar.
-* In the search bar, you can manually enter tag key-value pairs as include and exclude filters.
-You can also add filters for including and excluding keywords from the logs messages.
+* In the search bar, you can directly enter include and exclude filters and add them to the search query.
-* On the logs histogram chart, you can see how many logs matching the search filters were sent in each time bucket.
+* The logs histogram chart shows how many logs matching the search query were sent in each time bucket for the selected time window.
 You can zoom in on smaller time windows.
-You can group the logs by the values of a selected tag.
+You can also group the number of logs by the values of a particular tag.
-* The logs tables lists the logs matching the search filters for the selected time window.
-You can click a log to see the log message and tags.
+* The logs table lists the logs matching the search query for the selected time window.
+You can click a log to see the log message.
 Each log is marked with one of the following colors.
 <table style="width: 100%;">
   <tr>
     <th width="35%">